worthingtonse/WEST-Protocol/J. Stable Token Services.md

 SI | Session ID | FF01AABB
-RS | Range Start | A four byte serial number that is the first available SN in a range RE | Range End | A four byte serial number that is the last available SN in a range
+RS | Range Start | A four byte serial number that is the first available SN in a range RE | Range End | A four byte serial number that is the last available SN in a range PG | PAN Generator | The Proposed Authenticy Number Generator is a seed the the RAIDA will use to create authenticy numbers.
+This is explained below.